tairo/STEMDu/README.md

 Licenses
 --------
-- The license of board schematic design is under CC (under preparation)
+- The license of board schematic design is under CC 3.0 ?? (under preparation)
 - The license of bootloader is same as original
 - The license of Scratch Sensor Board Design is under http://info.scratch.mit.edu/sites/infoscratch.media.mit.edu/files/file/ScratchBoardLicense.txt
+- Arduino sketch to adopt Scratch Sensor Board is originaly from HelloBoard https://sites.google.com/site/helloboardwiki/home and same license as CC 3.0 BY SA.
+Also refer to the sketch for NanoBoard AG made by Kazuhiro Abe (abee).